Easter Mini Cassata Cheesecakes

 Mini Easter Cheesecakes made with ricotta cheese.
 These are an Italian pastry made at Easter called Cassata

-Our Italian traditional for Easter Cassata
+Our Italian tradition for Easter Cassata

 Cassata is a light cheesecake made with ricotta cheese, fruits, and chocolate baked in a crust like a custard-like filling.